YugantGotmare/UNet-Enhanced-Brain-tumor-Segmentation/README.md

 ### Bottleneck Layer
 The bottleneck layer is the deepest layer of the network and serves as a bridge between the contracting and expansive paths.
 It contains a series of convolutional layers that further capture context and spatial information.

+### Expansive Path (Decoder)
+The expansive path is designed to localize details and generate the final segmentation mask.
+It consists of a series of upsampling and convolutional layers that gradually increase the spatial dimensions of the input while reducing the number of feature channels.
+Skip connections from the contracting path are used to preserve spatial information and aid in the reconstruction of the segmentation mask.

 ![unet_architecture](https://github.com/YugantGotmare/UNet-Enhanced-Brain-tumor-Segmentation/assets/101650315/6b0911e7-45a8-4848-ad80-bb14464422c8)